daneroo/nx-audiobook/infra/PROGRESS.md

 - Arthur Conan Doyle - His Last Bow
 - Arthur Conan Doyle - The Casebook of Sherlock Holmes
 - Bessel A. van der Kolk - The Body Keeps the Score
+- Brené Brown - Atlas of the Heart
 - Brent Weeks - The Blinding Knife (1 of 3) [Dramatized Adaptation]
 - Brent Weeks - The Blinding Knife (2 of 3) [Dramatized Adaptation]
 - Brent Weeks - The Blinding Knife (3 of 3) [Dramatized Adaptation]